-See a list of publications by Mayo doctors on Lynch syndrome on PubMed, a service of the National Library of Medicine.
+See a list of publications by Mayo Clinic authors on Lynch syndrome on PubMed, a service of the National Library of Medicine.

 - Lindor NM, et al. Concise handbook of familial cancer susceptibility syndromes.
 Journal of the National Cancer Institute Monographs.
 2008;38:1.

 - Genetic/familial high-risk assessment: Colorectal.
 Fort Washington, Pa.: National Comprehensive Cancer Network. http://www.nccn.org/professionals/physician_gls/f_guidelines.asp.
 Accessed Feb.
 17, 2015.